violettaMi/api/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+It's dinner time!
+The application helps users find the most relevant recipes that they can prepare with the ingredients they have at home.

+Ruby 3.2.2; Rails 7.2.1; PostgreSQL; pg-search.

-* How to run the test suite
+* How to run the test suite:

-* Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions
 * ...